 26 1/2 months of education in graduate orthodontics

 The graduate program is 26 1/2 months and has an emphasis on high-quality clinical training.
-First-year residents normally take on an initial caseload of 40–50 patients, then receive an additional transfer of 50 patients during the second half of their training.
+First-year residents normally take on an initial caseload of 40–50 patients, then receive an additional transfer of 50 patients during the second year of their training.

 Residents must execute a research project and defend a master's thesis to graduate.
 The program accepts five residents each year and fulfills eligibility requirements of the American Board of Orthodontics.
-Approximately 20 graduate students are invited for interviews every year based on the selection criteria.
+Approximately 20 candidates are invited for interviews every year based on the selection criteria.
 The orthodontics program participates in the National Matching Service.

 There is a strong commitment from the local orthodontic community, and our part-time and full-time faculty provide all clinic coverage.
 We have 20 part-time clinical professors who have broad experience in applied orthodontics.
-Twelve faculty are board certified, and five are current members of the Angle Society.
+Twelve faculty are ABO board certified, and five are current members of the Angle Society.

 The program has three full-time faculty.
 Dr. Dawei Liu is director of the graduate orthodontic program.